Cantera/cantera-website/pages/tutorials/yaml/reactions.rst

 Normally, reaction orders are required to be positive.
 However, in some cases negative reaction orders provide better fits for experimental data.
-In these cases, the default behavior may be overridden by adding the ``negative-orders`` field to the reaction entry, e.g.:
+In these cases, the default behavior may be overridden by adding the ``negative-orders`` field to the reaction entry.
+For example:

 .. code:: yaml